Ancient Egyptian Religion: The Belief System That Built the Pyramids, the Temples, and an Entire Civilisation

 At the centre of Egyptian religion was a single governing principle: Ma'at.

 Ma'at was not a god in the conventional sense, though she was personified as a goddess with an ostrich feather on her head.
 She was the concept of truth, justice, balance, and cosmic order.
-Everything in the universe — the rising of the sun, the flooding of the Nile, the authority of the pharaoh, the behaviour of ordinary citizens — was understood as part of Ma'at.
+Everything in the universe — the rising of the sun, the flooding of the Nile, the authority of the pharaoh, the behavior of ordinary citizens — was understood as part of Ma'at.

 When Ma'at was maintained, the world functioned.
 When it was disrupted — through injustice, chaos, or neglect of the gods — the consequences were real: famine, invasion, social collapse.

 This was not abstract philosophy.
-It was the operating system of the entire civilisation.
+It was the operating system of the entire civilization.
 The pharaoh's primary job was to uphold Ma'at.
 The temples existed to maintain it.
 The rituals were designed to reinforce it.
 And the afterlife was the ultimate test of whether an individual had lived in accordance with it.

 The Gods: Not Distant, Not Abstract